GameStop Is Closing More Than 100 Stores Worldwide Following Massive Sales Drop

 — Engadget (@engadget) March 26, 2017

 GameStop reportedly owns over 7,500 brick and mortar retail stores across the world – with more than 4,400 stores in the U.S alone.
-While the company did not say the exact number of stores that would be closed, company officials put out an estimated figure of 2% to 3% of its stores.
+While the company did not say the exact number of stores that would be closed, company officials put out an estimated figure of 2 percent to 3 percent of its stores.
 This means at the most, at least 190 GameStop stores would be affected by the decision.

 According to GameStop CEO Paul Raines, the decision to close their stores was not an easy one.
-The company is however forced to do so because, in the fourth quarter of 2016, sales of video games hardware from GameStop fell by more than 29 percent while the sales of new software saw a 19.3 percent decline.
+The company is, however, forced to do so because, in the fourth quarter of 2016, sales of video games hardware from GameStop fell by more than 29 percent while the sales of new software saw a 19.3 percent decline.

 “We encountered stiff headwinds as we completed the third year of the console cycle,” Paul Raines said.

 This also resulted in a sharp decline in the company’s sales figure — registering a good 13.6 percent drop in total sales when compared to 2015.
 In 2016, GameStop only managed sales of $3.05 billion.
 According to the company, many of the blockbuster video games on sale at GameStop encountered weak sales even during the height of the holiday season.
-This, according to the company was chiefly due to the aggressive console promotions made by other retailers including Target and Walmart.
+This, according to the company, was chiefly due to the aggressive console promotions made by other retailers including Target and Walmart.
 In fact, GameStop went on to add that the overall video game category had become weak as consumers move towards purchasing games from digital stores or online retailers like Amazon.
-Another reason for GameStop’s misfortune is the fact that both Sony’s PlayStation and Microsoft’s Xbox consoles – the primary devices that drive the gaming market have not seen a major update for quite some time.
+Another reason for GameStop’s misfortune is the fact that both Sony’s PlayStation and Microsoft’s Xbox consoles, the primary devices that drive the gaming market, have not seen a major update for quite some time.
 According to GameStop, this puts off several users from upgrading their consoles and creates a lag in business for retailers like GameStop.

 https://t.co/Bkiml3C1qA : #GamStop #Sales – GameStop shares plummet on reports of lost sales pic.twitter.com/kSNMByoZp2